ErgoCreate/SimpleKivy/README.md

     - `size = "xchildren"` dynamically sets the width to the sum of the children's width.
     - `size = "ychildren"` dynamically sets the height to the sum of the children's height.
     - `size = "xchildrenychildren"` dynamically sets the size to the sum of the children's width and height.

-# Installation
-##### SimpleKivy has only been tested on **Windows** and on Python 3.12.
-Support this project if you are interested on Linux and MacOS implementations
-### Kivy
-You need to install the latest version of `Kivy`.
-Installation instructions can be found [here](https://kivy.org/doc/stable/gettingstarted/installation.html).

-### SimpleKivy
-At the moment, you only need the `SimpleKivy`  directory and its contents to use this library.
-You can either keep it in the same directory as your main code or place it in your `.../Lib` directory .
-You can download it from this branch.
-Other means of installation are not supported at the moment.

-* **This project is in the early stages of development and is expected to change in the future.**

-* **Use it at your own risk.**

 # Usage